rust-hosted-langs/book/booksrc/chapter-blocks.md

 }
 ```

-In many cases this might be entirely sufficient, for example, providing arenas
-for interned objects that last the lifetime of a virtual machine.
-In such
-a case, the only guarantee needed *is* that the objects don't ever move.

 ## A basic library interface

-A block of memory, as evidenced in the `Vec` example, is comprised of two pieces
+A block of memory, as evidenced in the above `Vec` example, is comprised of
-of information:
+two pieces of information:

 * the address in memory of the block
 * the size of the block